impresso/impresso.github.io/_posts/2019-01-24-DigitalHumanities.md

     caption: <a href="https://pixabay.com/photos/et-extraterrestrial-creature-figure-2006631/">Image</a> by <a href="https://pixabay.com/users/Couleur-1195798/">Couleur</a> on Pixabay
 ---

-Julien Nguyễn Đăng, intern to the _impresso_ project in the summer 2018, prepared a feedback on his experience, reflecting on the challenges it poses for research and teaching.
+Julien Nguyễn Đăng, intern to the Impresso project in the summer 2018, prepared a feedback on his experience, reflecting on the challenges it poses for research and teaching.

 <!-- more -->